By Mike Loughrin, CEO of Transformance Advisors

 Leveraging the four key elements of effective strategy execution will dramatically improve your chances of success.

-The imperative for all organizations is to take a systematic approach to strategy execution that involves:
+The imperative for all organizations is to take a systematic approach to strategy execution which involves:

 - Three to five well defined strategic initiatives